buehlmaier/FINA4350-student-blog-2024-01/content/The-Way_01.md

 ---
-Title: Ideation - What, How, Why and Why not (By Group "TheWay")
+Title: Ideation - What, How, Why, and Why Not (By Group "TheWay")
 Date: 2024-03-03 14:00
 Category: Progress Report
 Tags: Group TheWay